 This screen lists the virtual machines that NetBackup discovered in your virtual environment when you clicked Test Query.
-Later changes in the virtual environment may affect which virtual machines match the guery rules.
+Later changes in the virtual environment may affect which virtual machines match the query rules.
 For example: if virtual machines are added, the test results may not be identical to the virtual machines that are selected for backup when the backup runs.

-When the next backup runs from this policy, the following occur: NetBackup re-discovers virtual machines, consults the query rules, and backs up the virtual machines that match the rules.
+When the next backup runs from this policy, the following occur: NetBackup re-discovers virtual machines, consults the guery rules, and backs up the virtual machines that match the rules.

 The list of backed up virtual machines is saved but the virtual machines are not displayed in the policy's Clients tab.
-You can use the Activity Monitor to view the virtual machine jobs, or you can run a Virtual Client Summary report in OpsCenter.
+You can use the Activity Monitor to view the virtual machine jobs.